onurpe/astro-paper/src/content/blog/troubleshooting-your-herbs-common-issues-and-solutions.md

 ---
-title: "Resolving 5 Common Issues with Indoor Herb Gardening:"
+title: Resolving 5 Common Issues with Indoor Herb Gardening
 postSlug: resolving-herb-garden-issues
 description: Here are some common issues and solutions to keep your indoor herb garden thriving